CoderDojoTC/mbot/docs/intro/04-mbot-vs-mbot2.md

 |Precise Movement|No|Yes|Wheel movement feedback|
 |Remote Controller|No|Yes|Distracts kids from learning computational thinking|

+## Mbot2 Motors

+MBot2 uses two high speed DC motor encoders capable of up to 200RPM and stopping accuracy of ±0.05 degrees.
+At just 1500 gcm (1.5kg/cm), the DC motors produce twice as much torque as the original mBot, enabling quicker acceleration and pulling power to drive mBot2 with ease without any struggle.
+The motor components (stator and shaft) are built inside a metal housing.

+Being DC motor encoders, they use a closed-loop system design, which means you can precisely measure, monitor, and control the speed and acceleration of the motors across the RPM range from 1 RPM all the way to 200 RPM.
+The original mBot could not do this.

 [Link to $72 mBot On Amazon](https://www.amazon.com/Makeblock-Mechanical-Entry-Level-Programming-Creativity/dp/B00SK5RUQY)

 Here is [Link on Amazon](https://www.amazon.com/Makeblock-Scratch-Programming-Building-Technology/dp/B0919F9CKS/ref=sr_1_5)